Zannick/logic-graph/README.md

 In [games/sample](games/sample) we've defined a small version of Ocarina of Time, based on the access graph logic from https://github.com/TestRunnerSRL/OoT-Randomizer.
 It is not meant to be an accurate representation; several liberties have been taken to ensure the sample graph covers most of the above concepts.

+## Requirements

+Python 3.10, Rust, Cargo.

+Run `pip install requirements.txt` to install necessary python libraries, including ANTLR4's Python3 runtime, which will also install ANTLR4 for you.

+## How to run

+To rebuild the grammar, run `python grammar/build.py --recompile`.

+To generate the Rust code specific to a game, place its `Game.yaml` and Region `yaml` files in a folder `games/GameName` and run `python Compiler.py GameName`.
+Then, from `games/GameName`, you can run the generated program via `cargo run` or `cargo run -r`, optionally providing a yaml-style settings file.